lucasafonsokremer/zabbix-templates/iDRAC-9/README.md

 <pre>
   How to use:
 	a) Zabbix Server on version 3.4;
+	b) Import the value maps first;
-	b) We are using this template on iDRAC 9.
+	c) We are using this template on iDRAC 9.
-	c) Tested on PowerEdge R440 with version 3.21.21.21
+	d) Tested on PowerEdge R440 with version 3.21.21.21
 </pre>